balmjs/balmjs.github.io/docs/en/configuration/scripts.md

 }
 ```

-⚠️ __TIPS:__ Separating styles from scripts for modular management is more conducive to project maintenance and expansion, See BalmJS advanced usage.
+⚠️ __TIPS:__ Separating styles from scripts for modular management is more conducive to project maintenance and expansion, See BalmJS advanced usage - [Code Splitting](../advanced/code-splitting.md).